vmoros/ray-tracer-challenge/notes.md

 * A point inside a sphere was shadowed but it shouldn't have been shadowed, because there was nothing between it and the light.
 The light was also inside the sphere.
   * It turns out that the problem was that my over-point (which is used to prevent self-shadowing) was using the wrong normal.
 If a point is inside an object, you negate the normal so that the lighting makes more sense, but I was setting the over-point before checking if the point was inside.
 So I used the original normal, and then later the normal was negated.
   * The solution was to set the over-point after checking whether the point is inside the object.
 That way, the over-point uses the correct normal.

+# To do
+* General cleanup
+* Switch from headers to modules for fun & learning